AI Regulation

 As we navigate through the digital age, major tech companies like Apple, Google, and Meta continue to amass vast amounts of data, often without explicit user consent.
 It’s high time we advocate for a “Data Bill of Rights” to safeguard our digital lives and ensure transparency in how our data is used.

 Our personal data, from YouTube videos to tweets, is more than just content—it’s a valuable asset that should be under our control.
 Unfortunately, current practices often involve data harvesting without proper transparency or user consent.
+One of the recent examples was the information about Runway that secretly scraped YouTube videos.
 Recent regulatory measures, like the EU’s Digital Markets Act (DMA), are steps in the right direction, aiming to break the dominance of tech giants and enhance data protection (MIT Technology Review).

 The Illusion of Data Ownership